Naturist Beaches in Fuerteventura | Naturist Hotels and Villas

 Caleta de Fuste

-One of the most popular areas with British tourists on the island is completely devoid of naturist beaches.
+This is one of the most popular areas with British tourists on the island but it is completely devoid of naturist beaches.

 There are two “beaches” in Caleta de Fuste.
 Both are man-made and neither are naturist (although they are at least topless).

-If you are a naturist, and want to stay there because of the facilities for eating/drinking etc. then you will need a hire car to travel to the naturist beaches Fuerteventura (see hiring a car in Fuerteventura).
-You will either need to drive north to the dune beaches of Corralejo, the lagoons of El Cotillo or drive south to the beaches of Jandia.
+If you are a naturist and want to stay there because of the facilities for eating/drinking etc. then you will need a hire car to travel to the naturist beaches Fuerteventura offers (see hiring a car in Fuerteventura).
+You will either need to drive north to the dune beaches of Corralejo or the lagoons of El Cotillo or south to the beaches of Jandia.

 Costa Antigua (aka Nuevo Horizonte)

-This is just north of Caleta de Fuste and actually does not have any beaches for anyone to use, let alone naturists.
+This is just north of Caleta de Fuste and has no beaches for anyone to use, let alone naturists.

-If you are coming to spend time on the naturist beaches in Fuerteventura then you will obviously need somewhere to stay.
+If you are coming to spend time on the naturist beaches in Fuerteventura, you will need somewhere to stay.

 Perhaps surprisingly, for such a naturist-friendly island, there is very little dedicated naturist accommodation or Fuerteventura hotels with naturist facilities.

-But there are a few and also some good places to stay that are close to the main nudist beaches on the island.
+But there are a few good places to stay close to the island’s main nudist beaches.

-Obviously, there are villas and apartments all over Fuerteventura that have private areas where nude sunbathing can take place but few are advertised as being naturist villas in Fuerteventura.
+Obviously, there are villas and apartments all over Fuerteventura with private areas where nude sunbathing can occur, but few are advertised as naturist villas.

 There are three apartments in the villa, with a large swimming pool.
-Secluded area with spacious terraces and a barbecue area, Balinese style day bed, and wooden pagoda for outdoor dining.
+The secluded area has spacious terraces and a barbecue area, a Balinese-style day bed, and a wooden pagoda for outdoor dining.
 Secluded peace and tranquility are guaranteed.
-(The Villa also has a private room for solo travellers).
+(The Villa also has a private room for solo travellers.)

 I have stayed here and can certainly recommend the apartments.
 It must be one of the nicest naturist villas in Fuerteventura.
-Karie, the owner lives in one of the apartments and she is very sociable.
+Karie, the owner, lives on site and is very sociable.
 She organises BBQs and other events for guests.

 Further details, price and availability